LEGS AND ARM STUMPS

 I have switched to using dowel plates to cut the upper tenon on the spindles.
 I find that the cut is often cleaner than a tenon cutter’s cut, the dowel plates never need re-adjusting, and almost never need sharpening.
 They are also self limiting: if the tenon is too big, you simply can’t drive it through the hole.
 Made of 1/4″ thick O1 tool steel, soft enough that the holes can be enlarged with a file to make a larger diameter tenon.
+These plates are handmade and the stated diameters may vary a few thousandths of an inch.
 See video on sidebar for more info.

 3/10″ Dowel Plate – $25 (free shipping to USA)